possible-worlds-research/common-crawl-processor/README.md

 Each processed file now contains a number of raw text documents, which we need to further process to get a rough idea of the content of the page.
 In this step, we will take each raw text file, cluster the documents it contains using a technique called Locality Sensitive Hashing (LSH), and return some keywords representative of its content.

 ### Create a database for each hash

 TODO

+## Using the code

+We recommend using a virtual environment.
+You can set it up from outside your clone repository, by doing:

+     virtualenv common-crawl-processor